Estimating the optimal time to perform a PET-PSMA exam in prostatectomized patients based on data from clinical practice: Joint model of PSA growth curve and PET-PSMA results

 \subsection{Joint model for each patient}

-To model the time evolution of PSA levels, we will assume that it is composed of two phases, the first one, right after prostatectomy, where the PSA level is stationary or even decrease over time and the second one after time $\tau_i$, a change point which is patient-dependent, where it is assumed that the PSA increases.
-In addition, we will assume that PSA levels will reach a plateau after some time.
-For each patient, the time $\tau_i$, i.e., the change point, can be interpreted as the unknown time at which resurgence starts, {which is a crucial ingredient of our model.} To model $\log x_i(t)$, we assume a linear function with patient-specific intercept, $\lambda_i$, and slope, $-\mu_i$, where $\mu_i \in \mathbb{R}^+$, before the change point $\tau_i$, i.e.,
+To model the time evolution of PSA levels, we assume that it is composed of two phases, the first one, right after prostatectomy, where the PSA level is stationary or even decreasing over time, and the second one, after a patient-dependent change point in time $\tau_i$, where it is assumed that the PSA increases, until reaching a plateau indicated as $a_i$.
+For each patient, the time $\tau_i$ can be interpreted as the unknown time at which resurgence starts, which is a crucial object of inference in our model.
+The component $\log x_i(t)$ is modeled as a linear function with patient-specific intercept $\lambda_i$ and slope $-\mu_i$, for non-negative $\mu_i$, i.e., if $t\leq\tau_i$